erikarenhill/docs/raspberrypiimage.md

 [emoncmspiv5avr.zip](https://www.dropbox.com/s/i2cnt9quzlhoeu9/emoncmspiv5avr.zip) (771.5Mb)

+The image need a minimum SD card size of 4GB.
+On a 4GB card 1.5GB is free for data storage.
+If you're card it larger than 4GB you can expand the partition by running **$ sudo raspi-config** once your're up and running

 #### 2) Write image to an SD card (Linux)

 Start by inserting your SD card, your distribution should mount it automatically so the first step is to unmount the SD card and make a note of the SD card device name, to view mounted disks and partitions run: